Home Vancouver Monthly Calendar Vancouver Marathons and Other Running Races Vancouver Try Events Running Races

 In celebration of St. Patrick’s Day, Try Events hosts a themed race in mid-March at Burnaby Lake Regional Park each year.

-The 17th annual Shamrock ‘N Race takes place on March 12th in 2023.
-The start is in Burnaby in the field near the corner of Joe Sakic Way and Sperling Avenue, so at the same location as the Rubber Ducky Race in October.
-The 5 km, 7 mile and half marathon runs start at around 9:00 am.
+The 19th annual Shamrock ‘N Race takes place on March 16th in 2025.
+The starting line is in Burnaby in the field near the corner of Joe Sakic Way and Sperling Avenue, so at the same location as the Rubber Ducky Race in October.

-To learn more about the event click Try Events St. Patrick’s Day.
+To learn more about the event, click Try Events St. Patrick’s Day.

 Rubber Ducky Race in Burnaby